ayushprakash2207/asic-design-class/README.md

 The max path report is for the Setup Slack and the min path report is for the Hold Slack.

+We can conclude that the timing constraints are not met for our design by observing the OpenSTA Timing reports.

 ---